gem-pasteur/macsyfinder/doc/source/user_guide/installation.rst

 Make sure every required dependency/software is present.
 --------------------------------------------------------

-By default MacSyFinder will try to use `hmmsearch` in your PATH, if `hmmsearch` is not in the PATH, you have to set the absolute path to `hmmsearch` :ref:`during configuration <hmmer-options>`.
+By default MacSyFinder will try to use `hmmsearch` in your PATH.
+If `hmmsearch` is not in the PATH, you have to set the absolute path to `hmmsearch` in a :ref:`configuration file <config-definition-label>` or in the :ref:`command-line <hmmer-options>` upon execution.
 If the tools are not in the path, some test will be skipped and a warning will be raised.